-- Asthma treatment is adjusted in a continuous cycle of assessment, treatment, and review of the patient's response in both symptom control and future risk (of exacerbations and side-effects), and of patient preferences. - For population-level decisions about asthma treatment in Steps 1-4, the 'preferred' options represent the best treatments for most patients.
-These recommendations are based on evidence from randomized controlled trials, meta-analyses and observational studies about safety, efficacy and effectiveness, with a particular emphasis on symptom burden and exacerbation risk.
-For Steps 1-5, there are different population-level recommendations for different age-groups (adults/adolescents, children 6-11 years, children 5 years and younger).
-In Step 5, there are also different population-level recommendations depending on the inflammatory phenotype, Type 2 or non-Type 2. - For individual patients, treatment decisions should also take into account any patient characteristics or phenotype that predict the patient's likely response to treatment, together with the patient's preferences and practical issues (inhaler technique, adherence, medication access and cost to the patient).
+- Asthma treatment is adjusted in a continual cycle of assessment, treatment, and review of the patient's response in both symptom control and future risk (of exacerbations and side-effects), and of patient preferences. - For population-level decisions about asthma treatment in Steps 1-4, the 'preferred' options represent the best treatments for most patients_based on evidence from randomized controlled trials, meta-analyses and observational studies about safety, efficacy and effectiveness, with a particular emphasis on symptom burden and exacerbation risk.
+For Steps 1-5, there are different population-level recommendations for different agegroups (adults/adolescents, children 6-11 years, children 5 years and younger).
+In Step 5, there are also different population-level recommendations depending on the inflammatory phenotype, Type 2 or non-Type 2. - For individual patients, treatment decisions should also take into account any patient characteristics or phenotype that predict the patient's likely response to treatment, together with the patient's goals or concerns and practical issues (inhaler technique, adherence, medication access and cost to the patient).